Cognoscan/condense_db/query.md

 #### $link ####

+Requires that the field be a Hash and have the "link" field set to an array of hashes in the document schema.
+The contents of a `$link` operator is identical to the content of the `query` field in a query, and is used exactly like a query on the sub-document.
+This sub-query must be a valid query for a document that matches *any* of the schema documents in the "link" field of the primary document schema.

+#### $ref ####

-Requires that the field be a Hash and have the "link" field set to true in the document schema.
+Requires that the field be a Hash and have the "ref" field set to true in the document schema.
 The contents of a `$link` operator is an object with fields to be queried in each sub-document.